 In July 2017, BBC One announced that they would be adapting Agatha Christie’s Ordeal by Innocence into a three-episode television mini-series.
 The cast included actor Ed Westwick.

 Then, in November, two women accused Westwick of rape and one woman accused him of sexual assault.
 In response, BBC One announced that they would no longer be airing Ordeal by Innocence as scheduled.
-According to The New York Times, the series was expected to premiere over Christmas, but it no longer will.
-It’s not clear when the mini-series will air, if it will at all.
+According to The New York Times, the series was expected to premiere over Christmas.

 Next: This recent HBO show had to scrub all references to its creator.